AstaTus/easysocketlan/README.md

 # EasySocketLan

-EasySocketLan is Android library, this library used for connect the android devices in the LAN through the sockets, send and receive messages to each other, encapsulating the server, client, and message protocols.
+EasySocketLan is Android library, this library used for connect the android devices in the LAN(Local Area Network) through the sockets, send and receive messages to each other, encapsulating the server, client, and message protocols.